t0mbombadil/writeups/picoCTF/2021/re/Transformation/README.md

 picoCTF{<flag_here>}
 ```

-Bruteforce in cyberchef would do too.
+Encoding bruteforce in cyberchef would do too.